 Voted Vote-By-Mail ballots must be received no later than the time the polls close, 8 p.m. on Election Day.
 All Vote-By-Mail ballots obtained during the regular Vote-By-Mail period may be returned to the Registrar of Voters by mail or by the voter in person; or, on Election Day, the voter may return his/her own ballot to any polling place in the county.
-Vote-By-Mail ballots issued during the regular Vote-By-Mail period may not be returned by a third person except under this one circumstance: In the case of illness or other physical disability, a voter may designate an immediate family member only, to return the ballot by completing the "Agent Authorization" on the Vote-By-Mail identification envelope.
-Vote-By-Mail ballots will not be counted unless they are returned in accordance with these restrictions.
-(E.C. §§ 3017, 3020) The voter must sign the envelope in his or her own handwriting in order for the ballot to be counted.
-(E.C. § 3011)
+However, a Vote-By-Mail voter who is unable to return the ballot may designate his or her spouse, child, parent, grandparent, grandchild, brother, sister, or a person residing in the same household as the vote by mail voter to return the ballot by completing the "Agent Authorization" on the Vote-By-Mail identification envelope.
+The ballot must, however, be received by either the elections official from whom it came or the precinct board before the close of the polls on Election Day.